 On July 1st 1980, Vino Nobile di Montepulciano became the first Italian red wine to sport the D.O.C.G.
 (Denominazione di Origine Controllata e Garantita) neck strip.
 This recognition ranks it alongside the most prestigious wines in Italy and the rest of the world.

 We have a total of eight vineyards within the Montepulciano region in five different locations to ensure a diversified range of soils that can produce a Vino Nobile di Montepulciano that truly expresses the complexity of the Montepulciano terroir.

-This estate highlights our terroir: gentle hillsides, open vistas all the way to the hill town of Montepulciano, vineyards that seem to be etched into the earth.
+This estate highlights our terroir: gentle hillsides, open vistas all the way to the hill town of Montepulciano, Sangiovese vineyards that seem to be etched into the earth.
 This estate is also home to our main vinification and ageing cellar.

-Avignonesi’s main estate is divided into four main parcels.
-Over the years this is where many of our vineyard experiments have taken place, including the iconic ‘Vigna Tonda’ (round vineyard).
+This estate is divided into four main vineyards, including the iconic ‘Vigna Tonda’ (round vineyard).